bsmg/beat-saber-community-wiki/modding/example-mod2.md

 ## ResultsViewer.cs
 Let's create a new class called `ResultsViewer` and have it extend from `MonoBehaviour`.
 This class will display the results of our accuracy points when we exit from a level.
 We will be using a maximum of 3 TextMeshPros to help us display our data.

+Let's also createa  `List<GameObject>` variable that will hold each `GameObject` we create for viewing results, so we can mass delete them later.

 We should create a helper class that creates these TextMeshPros for us, so we don't have to use repeated code.
 It will take in a `Vector3` for positioning, a  `List<int>` for our list data, and a `string` for a label.

 ![13 Resultsviewer](/uploads/modding-example-v-2/13-resultsviewer.png "13 Resultsviewer")